-The Company is a special purpose entity established by the Sunshine Coast Regional Council (SCRC) to be responsible for delivering and managing the Maroochydore City Centre (MCC) Priority Development Area (PDA) as part of a 'beneficial enterprise' as defined under the Local Government Act 2009 (Qld).
+The Company is a special purpose entity established by the Sunshine Coast Regional Council (SCRC) to be responsible for facilitating establishment of the Maroochydore City Centre (MCC) Priority Development Area (PDA) as part of a 'beneficial enterprise' as defined under the Local Government Act 2009 (Qld).
 No significant change to the nature of these activities occurred during the year.